vitplanocka/eAndon-MVC/README.md

 Implementation of a simple electronic/software Andon system to be used in a production company (factory) to communicate and visualize problems occurring at workstations or production lines.

-The program can be configured to display a range of different problems (technical issues, quality issues, material supply issues, …) and can be also configured to display various configurations of workstations and display screens.
+The app can be configured to display a range of different problems (technical issues, quality issues, material supply issues, …) and can be also configured to display various configurations of workstations and display screens.
-The program runs on Windows OS and can be used in a situation where there are computer terminals near the production workstations on the shopfloor that can be used to trigger alarms when problems occur at the workstations.
+The app can be run on intranet or internet from a browser or mobile phone and can be used in a situation where there are computer terminals near the production workstations on the shopfloor that can be used to trigger alarms when problems occur at the workstations.

 * [What is Andon?](#What-is-Andon)